 Students accepted after May 1st must pay their tuition and housing deposit within three weeks of receipt of the letter of acceptance.
 No refunds are offered after May 1st.

-All students are required to pay a $300 advance housing deposit to reserve a space in an on-campus residence hall.
+New students are required to pay a $300 advance housing deposit to reserve a space in an on-campus residence hall.
 New students are required to pay the $300 advance housing deposit at the same time the advance tuition deposit is paid.
-When a new student is fully accepted for admission to UNCSA, he or she is notified by the Office of Admissions that the tuition and housing deposit are due and payable.
+When a new student is fully accepted for admission to UNCSA, he or she is notified by the Office of Admissions that the tuition and housing deposits are due and payable.
 The advance housing deposit shall be applied against the student’s housing fee.
 Procedures for refund are the same as for the advance tuition deposit.